 Dates/times: By appointment

 ARCS offers workshops over the course of the fall and spring semesters, as well as a Summer Education Series.
-These workshops cover a variety of topics and familiarity with research computing.
+These workshops cover a variety of topics and help new users become familiar with research computing at UVA.

 CS 5014, Introduction to Computation as a Research Tool